Update 19.5.2021: GPES Data for Pandemic Planning and Research (COVID-19)

-- information about your long term health conditions - such as asthma, diabetes, heart problems or rare medical conditions
+- information about you long term health conditions - such as asthma, diabetes, heart problems or rare medical conditions;

 - specific sensitive information – such as any fertility treatments, sexually transmitted infections, pregnancy terminations or gender reassignment will not be included, unless you specifically ask for any of these items to be included.

 Additional information is only included in your SCR when you request it, for further information about including additional information on your SCR, visit the NHS Digital website.

 Our Practice uses an electronic patient record to securely process and share information between NHS staff.
 This means that healthcare professional who is caring for you can see your medical history, including any allergies and current medications, to provide you with safe care.

 Our Practice uses SystmOne as our Electronic Patient Record.
 You can find out more about SystmOne on the TPP Website here